pwittchen/interview-questions/java-developer.md

 - What's new in Spring Boot when we compare it to Spring Core
 - What `@SpringBootApplication` annotation has under the hood?
 - When we explicitly call a method without any annotation, which calls internally a method with `@Transactional` annotation, then the whole operation will be transactional?
 Explain why?
+- Do Spring annotations work on a private methods?
 - Why injecting components via constructor (with `@Autowired` annotation) is better than injecting them via annotations on class attributes?
 - When should we use aspects?
 - How to create aspect and what should it have?
 - How to create async operations?
 - How to schedule operations?
+- How can you get a Prototype Bean properly from a Bean, which is defined as Singleton?

 **Design Patterns**